ndronos/c-nomorph/Adamson-2011/README.md

   - Allows the user to apply as much or as little structure as the or she chooses - It's not punk to keep the training wheels on all the time.

+  - Is used in real-world systems or applications

 (Adamson, 2011)